 - The Power Of Your Subconscious Mind by Dr Joseph Murphy – He writes about the basic principle of really believing something and visualising it in your mind, you can overcome the subconscious barriers.
 He offers practical guidelines through real-life case studies and anecdotes.

 - I Am The Mind: The Master Key To Achieve Anything You Want by Deep Trivedi – The author believes that every person has the power to achieve joy and success but many fail.
-He explains the basics of human nature and behaviour and how we grow mentally.
-He explains many concepts including laws of nature in an easy-to-understand language.
+He explains the basics of human nature and behaviour and how we grow mentally along with many concepts including laws of nature in an easy-to-understand language.

 Gift Yourself ‘You’, Embark On A Journey Of Enlightenment is a collection of short poems and quotes by Dr Kalpesh Kotecha that will give you a daily dose of inspiration and guide you through tough times.